CesarChodun/SFE-Engine/README.md

-# Vulkan Game Engine
+# SFE - Sierra Fastigium Engine

 A small engine based on Vulkan(LWJGL3) and Java.
-Currently it contains mostly utilities for rendering but it should change as the project matures.
+With a goal to provide a highly multithreaded rendering engine that works natively on Vulkan API.

 <h2>Relevant links</h2>